-During the three koala generations from 1977 to 1994, the records indicate two areas of generational persistence, coinciding with the Wedderburn Plateau and Kentlyn -Minto Heights localities.
-This result (Figure 6) implies the presence of small and localized population cells over that time period.
+During the three koala generations from 1977 to 1994, the records indicate two areas of generational persistence, coinciding with the Wedderburn Plateau and Kentlyn - Minto Heights localities.
+This result (Figure 5) implies the presence of small and localised population cells over that time period.

-The subsequent three-generation subset (years 1995 - 2012) indicates a substantive increase in the area of generational persistence, with records from the aforementioned locations persisting through to 2012 (Figure 7).
-The most evident change when contrasted to that in Figure 6 is the increased numbers of grid cells along the interface of the Campbelltown urban environment where it abuts adjoining bushland areas.
+The subsequent three generation subset (years 1995 - 2012) indicates a substantive increase in the area of generational persistence, with records from the aforementioned locations persisting through to 2012 (Figure 6).
+The most evident change when contrasted to that in Figure 6 is the increased number of grid cells along the interface of the Campbelltown urban environment where it abuts adjoining bushland areas.

-Ward (2002) determined the size of female koala home range areas as 11 - 61 ha.
-Making allowance for estimated home range overlap of 50% the mid point of these estimates is 0.5 x 36 ha or 180,000 m2, the square root of which is 424 m.
+Ward (2002) determined the size of female koala home range areas to vary between 11-61ha.
+Making allowance for estimated home range overlap of 50%, the midpoint of these estimates is 0.5×36 ha or 180,000m2, the square root of which is 424m.

-Figure 6.
-Areas of Generational Persistence (diagonally crossed grid cells): 1977 - 1994.
+Figure 5: Areas of generational persistence (diagonally crossed grid cells): 1977 - 1994.

-Figure 7.
-Areas of Generational Persistence (diagonally crossed grid cells): 1995 - 2012.
+Figure 6: Areas of generational persistence (diagonally crossed grid cells): 1995 - 2012.

-Estimating Population size
+Estimating population size

-The 1995 - 2012 EoO contains approximately 6,857 ha of Preferred Koala Habitat, 46.42% ± 3.09% (95% CI) of which has been estimated as currently occupied by koalas.
-Using the modified home range size of 18 ha thus enables a population estimate for the CCC LGA of 177 ± 12 (95% CI) koalas to be derived.
+The 1995 - 2012 EoO contains approximately 6,857ha of preferred koala habitat, $46.42\% \pm 3.09\%$ (95% CI) of which has been estimated as currently occupied by koalas.
+Using the modified home range size of 18ha, allows a population estimate for the Campbelltown LGA of 177 \pm 12 (95% CI) koalas to be derived.